 Mindset & Wellness for Creative Thinkers

-It can all feel pretty exhilarating.
+It can feel pretty invigorating.

 A celebrated fashion show producer actively slows her pace to investigate what matters most, expanding into her art practice and pivoting towards a new career...